An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Best Buy Co Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how BBY stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Electronics/Appliance Stores industry.
+We show how BBY stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Household Appliance Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.